 The bottom line

-College is worth it for many people, considering the experience, job security and salary potential that comes along with a degree.
-However, students should still be mindful of their costs; with student loan debt often lasting for at least a decade, it’s prudent to choose an affordable school and reduce expenses as much as possible.
-Before taking on debt, run the numbers through a student loan calculator to get a better picture of what your postcollege repayment will look like and how that compares to your potential starting salary.
+College is worth it for many people, considering the experience, job security and salary potential of a degree.
+However, students should still be mindful of their costs.
+With student loan debt often lasting for at least a decade, choosing an affordable school and reducing expenses as much as possible is prudent.
+Before taking on debt, run the numbers through a student loan calculator to better understand what your postcollege repayment will look like and how that compares to your potential starting salary.